Towards solving the mass-composition problem in ultra high energy cosmic rays: and muons

-As discussed in the Introduction, the observation of the muon component of showers is a very efficient tool to measure mass composition.
-The total number of muons $N_{\mu}$ in the shower and also the Muon Production Depth $X^{\mu}_{\max}$ are important characteristics.
-These two values are expected to have correlations with $X_{\max}$, measured in the fluorescent light, because these three quantities characterise the mass composition.
-Among the three biggest arrays only Auger can measure reliably muon flux and correlations of $N_{\mu}$ and $X^{\mu}_{\max}$ with $X_{\max}$.
+As discussed in the Introduction, the observation of the showers muon component is a very efficient tool to measure the mass composition.
+The total number of muons $N_{\mu}$ in the shower and also the Muon Production Depth $X^{\mu}_{\max}$ are sensitive indicators for it.
+These two quantities are expected to have correlations with $X_{\max}$, measured using the fluorescent light, because all three quantities characterise the mass composition.
+Among the three biggest arrays, Auger, at present, is the most efficient one to measure the muon flux and the correlations of $N_{\mu}$ and $X^{\mu}_{\max}$ with $X_{\max}$.

-To pursue such measurement achieving a better determination of mass composition, the Auger collaboration just started an overall upgrade of the experimental set-up (Auger Prime) to instrument each water-Cherenkov detector with plastic scintillators on top \cite{AugerPrime}, so to better disentangle the signals coming from muons and electrons.
+To pursue such measurements the Auger collaboration has just started an overall upgrade of the experimental set-up (Auger-Prime) to instrument each water-Cherenkov detector with a $4m^2$ plastic scintillator located on the top \cite{AugerPrime}, to disentangle the total signals produced by muons and electrons.

-From the theoretical point of view, P. Younk and M. Risse \cite{correl-th} were the first to demonstrate that the statistical correlation of shower maximum depth $X_{\max}$ and the total number of muons $N_\mu$ in the shower, depends on the mixture of different nuclei species in the UHECR flux and thus can be used for the analysis of the mass composition.
-This is a transparent theoretical idea, because both quantities are well known characteristics of the mass composition measured, however, in two independent experimental ways.
+From the theoretical point of view, P. Younk and M. Risse \cite{correl-th} were the first to demonstrate that the statistical correlation of the shower-maximum depth $X_{\max}$ and the total number of muons $N_\mu$ in the shower, depends on the mixture of different nuclei species in the UHECR flux and thus can be used for the analysis of the mass composition.
+This is a transparent theoretical idea, because both quantities are good characteristics of the mass composition measured, however, in two independent experimental ways.
 In \cite{correl-th}, the authors introduced the statistical correlation factor $r$, see Eq.(1) in \cite{correl-th}, for the two quantities $X_{\max}$ and $N_\mu$ and demonstrated that $r$ is very sensitive to single nuclei composition and their mixtures.
 For example, a pure proton and a pure Iron composition gives $r_p=0.0$ and $r_{\rm Fe}=0.7$ respectively, while for equal ratios of both nuclei $r_{p+Fe}=-0.51$.
-These numbers are given in the case of an 'ideal detector', for a realistic detector the difference is smaller.
-This example demonstrates the power of this method to shed some light on the actual mass composition of UHECR.
+These numbers are given for the case of an 'ideal detector', for a realistic detector the difference is smaller.
+This example demonstrates the power of this method to shed additional light on the actual mass composition of UHECR.